whsv26/2024-09-otus-spring-sviridov/hw19-project-work/presentation/pages/observability.md

 transition: slide-up
 ---

-## Трейсинг
+## Tracing
 <br>

-- Во всех Spring-сервисах настроен трейсинг
+- Tracing is configured in all Spring services
-- Для интеграции трейсинга в Spring-приложение используется бридж между Micrometer и OpenTelemetry
+- A bridge between Micrometer and OpenTelemetry is used to integrate tracing into Spring applications
-- Трейсы экспортируются в формате OpenTelemetry
+- Traces are exported in the OpenTelemetry format
-- В качестве коллектора трейсов используется Jaeger
+- **Jaeger** is used as the trace collector

 ---
 transition: slide-up
 ---

-## Трейсинг
+## Tracing

 <br>
 <img src="/jaeger-ui.png">